The Gradle Artifactory Plugin supports all versions of Gradle including Gradle 2.0 and is available from the Gradle Plugins Gallery.

 The Gradle Artifactory plugin can be configured using its own Convention DSL inside the

 The syntax of the Convention DSL is described below:

 You can configure the project-level task directly with the task's

 Controlling the Published Modules

-To control which modules of a multi-module build are published to Artifactory:
+To control which modules of a multi-module build, are published to Artifactory you can:

-By default, BuildInfo is published with a build name that is the name of your root project and a build number that is the start date of the build.
+By default, BuildInfo is published with a build name constructed from the name of your root project and a build number that is the start date of the build.

 The above properties are specified as standard Gradle properties.

 You can also control the build name and number from within the Convention object DSL as shown at the end of the Convention DSL syntax above.

 If you are already using the Gradle Artifactory Plugin and only need to upgrade Gradle version 1.x to Gradle v2.x, follow these steps: